How Much Compensation Can I Claim For Stress At Work?

 However, many employers take matters much further, making sure that employees are reviewed regularly for signs of stress, and that counselling is available at work for people who are showing any symptoms of stress, however mild.

-As mentioned above, every company must comply with the specific HSE regulations that apply to their industry regarding stress at work.
+As mentioned above, every company must comply with the specific HSE regulations that apply to their industry regarding work-related stress.
 The HSE also publishes plenty of source material, for not only the company but also individuals to learn how to deal with the things that cause work-related stress.

 For example, there are guidelines regarding stress for line managers to learn from and discover how best to manage their staff to alleviate stress.
 The most important is likely the HSE guidelines for MR managers, on how to eradicate stress from corporate culture.